 This means that taking Evorel Conti does not involve a regular period or monthly cycle.

-However, Evorel Conti bleeding is still listed as a side effect of this HRT.
-For some users, they will experience bleeding or spotting (known as breakthrough bleeding) during the first few months of treatment.
+However, bleeding is still listed as a side effect of Evorel Conti patches.
+Some users will experience bleeding or spotting (known as breakthrough bleeding) during the first few months of treatment.

-Evorel Conti patches bleeding is not normally anything to worry about.
+Bleeding when using Evorel Conti patches is not normally anything to worry about.
 This side effect should subside as your body gets used to these new hormone levels and things settle.

 Evorel Conti weight gain

 Evorel Conti weight gain is listed as one of the common side effects of this HRT medicine in the Evorel Conti Patches Patient Information Leaflet.

 However, a listing of ‘common’ still means that this side effect only affects between 1 in 10 and 1 in 100 people who use the HRT patches.